simongarton/AdventOfCode/readme.md

 Part 1 was easy.

 Part 2 mentions a number `167409079868000` which just screams "brute force will not work !".
-I think I have a plan in mind : I'm building up a graph of routes through the rules; each node has ranges of values for x,m,a,s, and each time I arrive at a node, I need to subdivide those ranges among the possible destinations.
+I think I have a plan in mind : I'm building up a graph of routes through the rules; each keypadNode has ranges of values for x,m,a,s, and each time
+I arrive at a keypadNode, I need to subdivide those ranges among the possible destinations.
 But this is complicated and I'm tired.

 https://adventofcode.com/2023/day/19